-- 5.1 One page guide to health care regulators see below. - 5.2 If there are serious concerns about an individual healthcare professional, you should consider a referral to their regulator.
-More information on when that may be appropriate can be found in relation to nurses and midwives, doctors, dentists or other healthcare professionals regulated by the HCPC.
+- 5.1 One page guide to health care regulators Insert Link (see below) - 5.2 If there are serious concerns about an individual healthcare professional you should consider a referral to their regulator.
+More information on when that may be appropriate can be found in relation to doctors, nurses and midwives, dentists or other healthcare professionals regulated by the HCPC.
 If the concern relates to a doctor, dentist or pharmacist, employers can seek advice from NHS Resolution's Practitioner Performance Advice Service (PPAS).
-Helpful information about other regulated healthcare providers can be accessed on the relevant regulator's website. - 5.3 NHS Resolution has some useful resources on its website, including a guide to conducting local investigations. - 5.4 In the case of doctors, dentists and pharmacists, free advice is available to healthcare organisations from NHS Resolution's Practitioner Performance Advice Service (PPAS). - 5.5 In March 2014 the Department of Health and Social Care issued a clarification note for complaints cases subject to litigation, inquests and other serious investigations.
+Helpful information about other regulated healthcare providers can be accessed on the relevant regulator's website. - 5.3 NHS Resolution has some useful resources on its website including a guide on conducting local investigations. - 5.4 In the case of doctors, dentists and pharmacists free advice is available to healthcare organisations from NHS Resolution's Practitioner Performance Advice Service (PPAS). - 5.5 In March 2014 the Department of Health and Social Care issued a clarification note for complaints cases subject to litigation, inquests and other serious investigations.
 The note refers to cases where an inquest is due to take place or where a complainant intends to start, or has started, legal proceedings.
-It says that in these cases, an NHS body should continue to try to resolve the complaint quickly unless there are compelling legal reasons not to do so.
+In these cases, it says that an NHS body should continue to try to resolve the complaint quickly unless there are compelling legal reasons not to do so.